 Southern Seminary provides opportunities for persons to pursue theological education at sites other than the main campus in Louisville.
 Extension centers for master's level work are located in Alabama, Arkansas, Maryland, Massachusetts, New York, Pennsylvania, South Carolina, and Tennessee.
+These sites offer courses for a basic Master of Divinity degree, with no guarantees for another degree.
 Off-campus Doctor of Ministry study is offered in different settings when needed.

-For specific information about extension centers, contact the Admissions office or the Acting Director of Extension Studies.
+For specific information about extension centers, contact the Admissions office or the Director of Extension Programs.